kaaat777/KSU-Apps-For-Well-Being/README.md

 # KSU-Apps-For-Well-Being
-# Medical Bill Scanner – Mendix Frontend (Hackathon 2nd Place)
+# BillCure – Mendix Application(Hackathon 2nd Place)
+### Medical Bill Helper

-This is the exported Mendix project package (`.mpk`) for our medical bill scanning web app, built for the KSU Apps for Well-Being Hackathon.
+This is the exported Mendix project package (`.mpk`) for our medical bill helper web app, built for the KSU Apps for Well-Being Hackathon.

 **2nd Place Winner**
 Built in ~30 hours using Mendix (frontend) and a custom backend API